-These policies provide coverage for the most common risks of technical writing.
+These insurance policies cover common risks of technical writing.

 This policy helps technical writers get back on their feet after a cyberattack or data breach.
 It covers the cost of recovering from a breach, such as notifying affected clients.